Sylvia L. Lewis, M.A.

 A little about the author...

-Sylvia Lewis, M.A., is a Messianic Jewish-Christian Writer who lives in California.
-She enjoyed an adult bat-Mitzvah in March 2012, her memorable day of chanting Torah before family and friends that will always be treasured.
+Sylvia L. Lewis, M.A., is a Messianic Jewish-Christian Writer who lives in California.
+She enjoyed an Adult bat-Mitzvah in March 2012, her memorable day of chanting the Hebrew language from Torah passages in the Bible and ancient Jewish prayers before family and friends, which will always be treasured.

-She graduated from Talbot School of Theology at Biola University on May 4, 2018 with honors, having earned a Master of Arts degree in the Old Testament, studying theology and the Bible in its original languages.
+She graduated from Talbot School of Theology at Biola University in May 2018 with honors, having earned a Master of Arts degree in the Old Testament, studying theology and the Bible in its original languages.

-Sylvia’s undergraduate work for her Baccalaureate degree includes:
+Undergraduate work for her Baccalaureate degree includes coursework from:

 • Long Beach City College - Medical Transcription Certificate